 As described in more detail in Chapter 2, replacement of high-GWP fluorinated gases such as HFCs with lower-GWP alternatives could result in increased demand for the latter (e.g., increased demand for HFOs as well as non-fluorinated low-GWP alternatives like CO2) and modification to existing production facilities.
-Local permitting agencies may apply additional oversight on the planning and operations of refrigerants, such as ammonia.
+Local permitting agencies may apply additional oversight on the planning and operations of refrigeration equipment using flammable refrigerants, such as hydrocarbons, and toxic refrigerants, such as ammonia.
 As HFC use is discontinued, those actions would increase the vehicular transportation of HFCs for destruction or reclamation.
 However, any major shifts in the HFC market - such as increased production and imports of HFOs or other non-fluorinated low-GWP alternatives, and enhanced transportation of high-and low-GWP gases - will be driven predominantly by the global and national HFC phasedowns currently underway, and not by California's measures.